ekempf0/revproject2/README.md

 # Project 2: Spark-Scala

 ### Project Description
-This is our first project for Revature.
-A simple command-line terminal program to demonstrate the use of databases and database interactions.
+This is our second project for Revature, built to emulate big data utilization.
+This program takes 10,000 entities and processes them down to meaningful and actionable information.

 ### Technologies Used
 - Scala